hakanardo/facetree/README.rst

         git checkout -b my-cool-frontend

+* Decide what feature of the app you want to focus on and add your names to it on the wiki on github.
+If none of the suggestions there suits you, feel free to add points.

 * Create a directory under frontends for your frontend and stat building it.

     .. code-block:: bash